J.D., Santa Clara University School of Law (2007)

 U.S. District Court for the Eastern District of Texas

-Jennifer’s litigation practice spans more than a decade, during which she has represented clients in a wide range of cases, including complex commercial matters, intellectual property, consumer class actions, product liability and personal injury, and securities claims in FINRA arbitration.
-In addition, she has achieved numerous pro bono successes in insurance, consumer protection, housing, and immigration cases.
+Jennifer has represented clients in a wide range of cases, including matters involving trade secrets, commercial transactions, patents, trademarks, false advertising, energy and environmental issues, constitutional violations, consumer class actions, product liability and personal injury, and securities claims in FINRA arbitration.
+In addition, she has represented clients in pro bono cases including insurance, consumer protection, housing, and immigration.
+Benchmark Litigation has recognized Jennifer as a “Future Star.”

-● Immersion.
-Represented Immersion in patent infringement litigations against Fitbit in China and the U.S. (Northern District of California) regarding haptic feedback technology in wearable devices.
+· Represented Immersion in patent infringement cases against Fitbit in China and the U.S. (Northern District of California) regarding haptic feedback technology in wearable devices.

-● Unwired Planet.
-Represented Unwired Planet in a patent infringement lawsuit against Apple involving mobile handset and networking technology.
+· Represented Unwired Planet in a patent infringement lawsuit against Apple involving mobile handset and networking technology (Northern District of California).

-● Alcoa.
-Member of trial team that secured a complete defense win for Alcoa Power Generating Inc. in a several hundred million-dollar dispute against the state of North Carolina concerning ownership rights to a 45-mile stretch of riverbed and four hydroelectric dams on the Yadkin River under federal navigability doctrine and associated constitutional principles.
+· Represented Alcoa at trial of a several hundred million-dollar dispute against the state of North Carolina before the Eastern District of North Carolina.
+The case involved ownership rights to a 45-mile stretch of riverbed and four hydroelectric dams on the Yadkin River under federal navigability doctrine and associated constitutional principles.
+Represented Alcoa through multiple summary judgment proceedings and trial, resulting in a complete defense win for Alcoa.

-● Ericsson.
-Represented Ericsson in a patent infringement dispute against Apple in the Eastern District of Texas involving patents related to LTE and 802.11 wireless communication devices and echo cancellation technology.
+· Represented Ericsson in a patent infringement dispute against Apple in the Eastern District of Texas involving patents related to LTE and wireless communication devices and echo cancellation technology.

-● San Diego Gas and Electric.
-Represented SDG&E in a contract dispute involving a $300 million-dollar wind farm in Montana and compliance with federal laws relating to reservation of wildlife habitat.
+· Represented San Diego Gas and Electric in an energy and environmental dispute involving a $300 million-dollar wind farm in Montana and compliance with federal laws relating to preservation of wildlife habitat.